Hi! You've reached our website for customers based outside of the United States.

 Once your exchange wallet has been credited, you can buy and sell cryptos by trading the pairs that contain the deposit currency you have chosen.
 BTC and ETH usually have the largest number of pairings on any exchange, so you will not be short of what to trade on the exchange.
 You will be able to use Limit orders (‘Close at Profit’), Stop Loss orders (‘Close at Loss’), or future orders to Buy/Sell your preferred digital cryptos.

 Trading cryptocurrencies can be done on a speculative basis, usually by trading on the prices of cryptos via contracts for difference (CFDs).
 Here, the actual cryptocurrencies are not actually owned or exchanged by the trader.
 The process involves buying or selling contracts based on the price movements of the underlying cryptocurrency in question.
+This can be helpful to traders seeking access to the world of cryptocurrencies without owning them.
+That is to say that through trading cryptocurrency CFDs, traders can potentially benefit from the crypto market without having to find a crypto wallet to store the crypto coins in order to keep them safe from possible hacking attacks.
+In addition, cryptocurrency CFDs are leveraged derivatives which means that traders can trade cryptocurrencies with a smaller initial margin, thus potentially magnifying their gains or losses.

 Trading of cryptocurrency CFDs is done via online platforms of CFD issuers such as Plus500.
 The trader needs to open an account by filling out an online form.
 Identity and residence address verification is a compulsory regulatory requirement.
 Funds can only be deposited onto the CFD trading account using fiat currency methods through various payment methods.

 Brokers that offer cryptocurrency CFDs can only accept fiat currency methods for deposits and withdrawals.
-Therefore, it will be common to see bank wire options, credit/debit cards and/or e-wallets, such as PayPal, Skrill, and Neteller, being used for transactions on these platforms.
+Therefore, it will be common to see bank wire options, credit/debit cards and/or e-wallets, such as PayPal, Skrill, Bank Transfer, and Blik being used for transactions on these platforms.
 Funds must be transferred from sources that bear the account holder’s name, as anonymous funding is not permitted.
 Third-party payment methods are also not allowed.
 Each deposit channel has transaction limits.
 Bank transfers usually have an unlimited capacity for deposits and withdrawals, but bank cards and e-wallets can have limits defined by the CFD provider.

 After your CFD trading account has been funded using one of the deposit options listed on the provider’s website or platform, you can trade cryptocurrency CFDs bi-directionally.
 In other words, you can benefit from rising prices by buying low and selling high, or you can benefit from falling prices by selling high and exiting low.
 Vice versa, positions would close at a loss if market prices move against you.
 You can either trade at current prices, or you can use the function of the future order to trade when the instrument reaches a specified price.